 Once you reach the end of the tube where the water comes out, the water is noticeably warmer and there is lots of sea life with very good visibility.
 The end of the tube is encased in cement and this has life on and around it.
 This can be a good place to just hang out and see what swims by.
 It is recommended that you do not try to enter the stream of water leaving the tubes, because it is very turbulent.

-There are a lot of urchins living in the reef here.
-We have heard many stories of people seeing turtles, rays and spinner dolphins here, but we have never been so lucky.
-We saw a decent number of fish snorkeling Kahe Point:
+There are a lot of urchins living in the reef.
+We have heard many stories of people seeing turtles, rays, and spinner dolphins here, but we have not.
+As of October 28, 2021, it is illegal to be within 50 yards of the Hawaiian Spinner Dolphins, so don’t approach them if they are present.
+Read more here.
+We saw a decent number of fish while snorkeling Kahe Point.

 There are a few small live corals here like: